 "Drat you!"
 I said as soon as we were inside.
 "Why ever did you surprise me like that?"

-Mitilda's voice is chill like nothing scary just happened.
+Mitilda's voice was chill like nothing scary just happened.
 "I didn't mean for you to see me out there.
 I meant to trail you inside before I talked to you so you wouldn't jump like that.
 But you've got better ears than I thought."

 Somehow it made me even more furious that she attached that complement.
 "What ever were you doing out there anyway?"

 "I went out to do magic.
-Having to be inside just makes me feel so contained, and the night sky is so beatiful.
+Having to be inside just makes me feel so trapped, and the night sky is so beatiful.
 It seems to make my magic stronger."

 "You think the night sky really makes magic more powerful?"
-I asked, my anger cooled by the remark about its beauty.
+I asked, my anger cooled.
 Before I would have been only mildly interested in such facts.
 Now I sought them like treasures.